project-oak/oak/experimental/modular_oak_functions/README.md

 how data might flow through the system.

-In a real implementation each module will be implemented in a separate crate, and where possible will be `no_std`-compatible.
+In a real implementation each module will be implemented in a separate crate, and, where possible, will be `no_std`-compatible.

+The implementation starts with a configuration flow:

+- IoListener
+  - Demux
+    - LogService
+    - LookupService
+    - PolicyService
+    - SessionService
+    - WasmiService

+After the configuration, a single data frame is sent through the system.
 The flow of data through the runtime is:

 - IoListener
   - Demux
     - PolicyProxy
+      - SessionProxy
         - WasmiProxy
           - LogProxy
           - LookupProxy